Warning - This Page Contains Pictures of Baby Poop!

 - Breastfed babies will often lose some weight during the first few days after birth but will gain it back by day 10.
 Breastfed babies usually gain about 170g per week.
 You should consult your baby's pediatrician if they are not gaining weight.

-- Breastfed babies will usually have one dark (meconium) stool per day until day 4, at which point they start to have 3-4 yellow-tan stools per day until week 6.
+- Breastfed babies will usually have one dark (meconium) stool per day until day 4 when they start to have 3-4 yellow-tan stools per day until week 6.
 From week six onward, they could have one stool per feeding or one every ten days.
 There is a large range of normal.

 - Your baby should have one urine diaper on day one, two on day two, three on day three, and so forth until your milk comes in.
 At this point, a baby will typically produce 5 to 6 wet diapers every day.
 After six weeks, your baby may produce fewer wet diapers, but they will be heavier.
 This is because your baby's bladder can hold more urine at this point.